xnd-project/cuda-benchmarks/README.md

 ## Examples

-The examples were run on Linux with Cuda release 9.2, V9.2.148, using a GeForce 1060 with 6GB of memory.
+The examples were run on Linux with Cuda release 9.2, V9.2.148, using 16GB of host memory and a GeForce 1060 with 6GB of GPU memory.

 # simpleManaged vs. simpleMemcpy vs. simpleDMA